European Union expected to hit Belarus with more sanctions amid escalating fight

 Lukashenko said Monday that Belarus is ready to assist migrants who wish to return to their native countries, according to state media.

 “But these people, I must say, are very stubborn,” he said.
 “No one wants to return.
-And it is clear: They have no where to return.
-They do not have housing there, they understand that there is nothing there to feed their children.
-Moreover, some fear for their lives if they return.
+And it is clear: They have nowhere to return.
+They do not have housing there; they understand that there is nothing there to feed their children.
+Moreover, some fear for their lives if they return.”

-“I want you to understand that there is very active work in that direction, to persuade people to please come back home.
+Lukashenko added: “I want you to understand that there is very active work in that direction, to persuade people to please come back home.
 But nobody wants to come back.”

-The Polish Ministry of Defense said Monday that groups of migrants had been escorted by Belarusian border guards from a makeshift camp at the border to the official crossing point into Poland at Kuznica.
-It posted video showing scores of men, women and children, trudging down a muddy path, as a pair of armed men in uniform looked on.
-Another view from a helicopter showed a large crowed gathered at the border crossing, which is currently closed.
+The videos posted by the Polish Defense Ministry showed men, women and children trudging down a muddy path as a pair of armed men in uniform looked on.
+Another view from a helicopter showed a large crowd gathered at the border crossing, which is currently closed.
+The Defense Ministry said Monday that Belarusian border guards were marching the migrants to the official Polish crossing point at Kuznica.

 “The migrant march took place under the control of the Belarusian services,” the ministry tweeted.
-According to Polish police, there are some 3,500 migrants on the border.
+According to Polish police, roughly 3,500 migrants are on the border.
 Border police released video of them setting up tents and starting camp fires at the crossing point.

 Migrants who have reached Poland say that Belarusian border guards regularly moved people along the fence in an attempt to pressure Poland.

-“When they wanted to bother the Polish guards they would gather us,” said one Syrian, who declined to be named for fear it would impact future asylum claims.
+“When they wanted to bother the Polish guards, they would gather us,” said one Syrian, who spoke on the condition of anonymity for fear it would harm future asylum claims.
 “Sometimes they would gather us in groups to make demonstrations.”

 Many of those who have managed to cross have recounted how Belarusian border guards actively helped them by cutting through the fence or driving them up and down the border in vans to find easier crossing points.
-Some say Belarusian guards beat them if they were caught and turned around by Polish forces, pushing them over the border again, leading them to be ping-ponged between the borders for weeks with little food or water.
+Some say Belarusian guards beat them if they were caught and turned around by Polish forces, pushing them over the border again and causing them to be ping-ponged between the borders for weeks with little food or water.

 The threat of sanctions against airlines enabling travel to Belarus has made the journey to Minsk more difficult in recent days, according to several Iraqis trying to get there.
 Iraq has said it will begin rescue flights for its citizens who are trapped and want to come home.

-One 28-year-old Iraqi Kurd who did not wish to be named for fear it could impact his ability to get into Europe said he missed his first flight to Minsk last week after being held up for questions by passport control at the airport in Istanbul.
+One 28-year-old Iraqi Kurd, who spoke on the condition of anonymity for fear of jeopardizing his ability to get into Europe, said he missed his first flight to Minsk last week after being held up for questions by passport control at the airport in Istanbul.

-He said he tried again a few days later, but by that point Iraqis had been banned from flying and were denied boarding.
-He spent more than $4,000 for his flights and visa, and has so far been unable to get a refund.
+He said he tried again a few days later but by then Iraqis had been banned from flying and were denied boarding.
+He said he spent more than $4,000 for his flights and visa and has so far been unable to get a refund.

 “I feel disappointed,” he said after buying a flight home to Iraqi Kurdistan on Monday.
 “Now we are back to the starting point.”

-He said that he was not frightened by the situation at the Belarus border, even as Polish police report deaths in the woods as temperatures drop below freezing.
+He said he was not frightened by the situation at the Belarus border, even though Polish police report deaths in the woods as temperatures drop below freezing.

-“At least those people, they will find something, they have hope,” he said.
+“At least those people, they will find something; they have hope,” he said.
 “In Iraq, even if we stay here a hundred years, we will not find hope.”

-Mary Ilyushina in Moscow and Quentin Aries in Brussels contributed to this report.
+Khurshudyan reported from Moscow and Morris from Berlin.
+Mary Ilyushina in Moscow and Quentin Ariès in Brussels contributed to this report.